 A lot of mums find it hard to be away from their child when they return to work after maternity leave.
 They miss everything from cuddling their baby to seeing their smile.
 And it can make the day feel long and painful.
 But to help you settle back into work, you should take some little comforts to work with you.
 For example, some photos of your baby on the desk will make you smile.
-Or you might want to make your own background for your computer with an image of your child.
-That way, even though you are working, you can still see your baby throughout the day.
-And taking one of their toys or blankets in your bag can make it a little easier to be away from your child when you are at work!
+Or some of their best custom baby clothing.
+Or you might even want to make your own background for your computer with an image of your child.

-It can be so nerve wracking for you to consider going back to work after maternity leave.
+It can be so nerve-wracking for you to consider going back to work after maternity leave.
 After all, it’s just been you and your baby for months.
 So the thought of going back to work and being surrounded by other people can be scary.
-You may feel like you won’t be good at the work anymore as you have been away for so long.
-To make sure the transaction runs smoothly, you should go into the office for a few hours a week or so before going back to work.
-Spend the day getting your mind back focused on the job.
+You may feel like you won’t be good at work anymore as you have been away for so long.
+To make sure the transaction runs smoothly, you should go into the office or your work area for a few hours a week before going back to work.
+Spend the day getting your mind back focused on the job whether that is cleaning Express Hoods or sitting at a reception desk.
 Talking to your colleagues can help you get excited to return to work.
 It’s also worth chatting to your boss too.
-After all, they will know it will be difficult for you to go back to work.
-So talking to them can help give you a boost before you return.
-Plus it will get any anxious feelings you might have out in the open before you return to work!
-If you do struggle at the office, you could always consider asking if you could work from home.
-That way, you can get the work done while looking after your baby.

 Remember to just do a few days a week at your workplace for a start.
 A lot of mums make the mistake of heading straight back to work full-time.
 But then will find it a struggle to get back into work.
 Therefore, just do three days to start with then you can add more as your baby grows up.
 This is what I did for 2 months.
 It helped both of us transition into our new life.